mmphego/mmphego.github.io/_posts/2026-03-05-Running-Google-ADK-Agents-on-AWS-Bedrock-via-LiteLLM.md

 ### The Problem

 In EKS with IRSA (IAM Roles for Service Accounts), AWS credentials are short-lived and rotate automatically.
-The credentials your pod starts with will expire mid-deployment.
+The credentials your pod starts with will expire mid-request.
 When they do, LiteLLM raises an `AuthenticationError` and doesn't try again.

 ```text
 botocore.exceptions.ClientError: An error occurred (ExpiredTokenException)